aplteam/Cider/docs/Cider-User-Guide.md

 #### Tatin

 Cider relies on the [Tatin package manager](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") because it is a Tatin package.
-With version 19.0 and later Tatin will optionally be available in `⎕SE` right from the start.
+With version 19.0 and later Cider and Tatin will optionally be both available in `⎕SE` right from the start.
 With earlier versions (18.0 and 18.2) it's up to the user to take care of that.

 If Tatin is not in `⎕SE` but available in the user's home folder then Cider will attempt to load it by executing the user command `]Tatin.Version` which should implicitly load Tatin into `⎕SE`.

 I> Note that Tatin will check whether Cider is available, and if so cooperate with it.
 However, Cider is not a requirement for using Tatin.

-#### Git

-If you use Git for version control management and you have the [Git Bash](https://git-scm.com/downloads "Link to the Git Bash download page") installed then Cider uses the package [`APLGit2`](https://github.com/aplteam/APLGit2 "Link to APLGit2 on GitHub") for communicating with Git.

-For example, when a project carries a directory `.git/` then Cider knows that the project is version controlled with Git, and it therefore uses the API of `APLGit2` to display the Git status report for a project in the later stages of opening a project.

 ### Installation